-4.2.
+5.2.
 Privacy

-Privacy and data protection are a major concern in FIdM system due to personally identifiable information that shared between entities where the premier goal of FIdM models is to share identity attributes [34] there is no guarantee to prevent SPs and IdPs from misusing of identity information of users.
-Even though there are regulations such as [38] and [39] and privacy policies that protect the privacy of user's sensitive data but unfortunately there are no requirements to enforce these regulations and policies.
-Furthermore, many studies [35] [40][41] Proved that many SPs and IdPs sites are collecting, processing, and sharing data of users without user consent.
+Privacy and data protection are a major concern in FIdM system due to personally identifiable information that shared between entities. where the premier goal of FIdM models is to share identity attributes[32] there is no guarantee to prevent SPs and IdPs from misusing of identity information of users.
+Even though there are regulations such as [37] and [38] and privacy policies that protect the privacy of user's sensitive data but unfortunately there are no requirements to enforce these regulations and policies.
+Furthermore, many studies [33][9][34] proved that many SPs and IdPs sites are collecting, processing, and sharing data of users without user consent.

-4.3.
+5.3.
 IdP discovery

-The IdP discovery is the process of determining where authentication requests are going to be forwarded when a user wants to access an identity-based service.
-[40] One of the major significant security limitations in most of FIdM standards such as Shibboleth, Liberty and OpenID is that IdP discovery is performed on the SP server.
-This limitation could be exploited by a malicious SP to redirect a user to a web site masquerading as the IdP, which could then acquire the user's security credentials.
-[42]
+The IdP discovery is the process of determining where authentication requests are going to be forwarded whenever a user wants to access an identity-based service [9].
+One of the major significant security limitations in most of FIdM standards such as Shibboleth, Liberty, and OpenID is that IdP discovery is performed on the SP server.
+This limitation could be exploited by a malicious SP to redirect a user to a web site masquerading as the IdP, which could then acquire the user's security credentials.[13]